job/gpgpass/README.md

 getpass filename.gpg
 ```
 This will search for and display the entire file.

+## Updating password files
+To change a GPG-encrypted file, I suggest using vim.
+With the vim addon 'gnupg', you can simply 'vim file.gpg'.
+It will decrypt the file into memory, you can make your changes and upon quitting the file is encrypted and saved.
+Next, push your change to the remote.

 ## Setting up the password repository
 The tool assumes a GIT repository has been setup, containing GPG-encrypted password files.